 According to the American Indian Center, Chicago is part of the traditional homelands of the Odawa, Ojibwe, and Potawatomi people.
 Many other tribes, including the Miami, Ho-Chunk, Sac, and Fox, have also called this area home.

-Native American Heritage Month, celebrated every November, is a great time to learn more about Chicago’s Indigenous ties both past and present.
-Explore some of the cultural celebrations, exhibits, and events happening this National Native American Heritage Month 2023 in Chicago.
+National Native American Heritage Month, celebrated every November, is a great time to learn more about Chicago’s Indigenous ties both past and present.
+Explore some of the cultural celebrations, exhibits, and events happening this National Native American Heritage Month 2024 in Chicago.

 Attend a film festival

 The First Nations Film and Video Festival is the only event of its kind to solely showcase the works of Indigenous/Native American directors.
 The fall edition, which runs from Nov.
 1 – 10, includes a variety of free screenings in venues all around the city.
-Catch the anticipated opening program “Bones of Crows” at Facets on Nov.
+Catch the anticipated opening program “Red Fever” at Facets on Nov.
 1.

 Try Indigenous cuisine

-Check out diverse events at Chicago Public Libraries
+Check out free events at Chicago Public Libraries

 Chicago’s libraries host a range of unique events throughout the year, and November is packed with activities honoring the city’s Indigenous history and communities.
 Check out just a few of the upcoming film screenings, arts and crafts, book discussions, and more at neighborhood libraries this November:

-Celebrate Native American Heritage Month at the Chicago History Museum during this family event on Saturday, Nov.
-11, included with museum admission.
+Celebrate Native American Heritage Month at the Chicago History Museum during this commemorative event on Saturday, Nov.
+23, featuring activities celebrating Native histories and the Indigenous peoples who continue to thrive in our city.
+The event is included with museum admission.

 Experience a re-imagined exhibit and events at the Field Museum

-Last year, the Field Museum unveiled their redesigned permanent exhibition on Native American culture.
+In 2022, the Field Museum unveiled a redesigned permanent exhibition on Native American culture.
 The refreshed exhibit, Native Truths: Our Voices, Our Stories, was created with an advisory council of Native American scholars and collaborators representing over 105 Tribes.
 The space features historic and contemporary beadworks, ceramics, murals, music, dance, and more.

-This month, the museum will host a series of events for Native American Heritage Month, including a drum groups, traditional singers, a story time, food tastings, and more.
+This month, the museum will host a series of events for Native American Heritage Month, including performances, traditional singers, story time, guest and scientist talks, and more.